decoupca/pysolarwinds/README.md

 # pysolarwinds

-An ergonomic, object-based interface for the SolarWinds API (SWIS).
+A modern Python API for the SolarWinds Information Service (SWIS).